petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 The Search Settings include the following:

-**Cache Timeout:** Set the cache timeout in milliseconds for transformed search keywords.
+**Text Embedding Cache Timeout:** Set the cache timeout in milliseconds for transformed search keywords.
 By default 604800 is used (about ten minutes).

 ## Understanding Semantic Search in Liferay

 Semantic Search in Liferay can be one of two things:
-1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and a well-trained model is used to index and search all the content.
+1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and only text embeddings are used to search for relevant content.
-1. Hybrid semantic search, where a lexical search is performed first, and a more generally applicable model is employed to re-score the results based on the embeddings.
+1. Hybrid semantic search, where a lexical search is performed first, and text embeddings are used to re-score the results.

 Providing a robust understanding semantic search and its intricacies is beyond the scope of this brief explanation.
 Instead we'll focus on how Liferay's semantic search implementation works, along the way explaining a few fundamental concepts of a semantic search.